aplteam/Meddy/Docs/ReadMe.md

 However, changing the preferences only takes effect after the current document, if any, is re-opened.

-You can also embed a parameter into each document explicitly defining the style sheet to be used.
+You can also embed a parameter into any markdown document explicitly defining the style sheet to be used.
 This is the recommended way to use your own taylor-made CSS.

 The CSS defined in the style sheet is by default compressed and injected into the resulting HTML page.
 That makes the HTML fully independent from anything, at least as long as you do not, say, embed images.